stefanogram/open-source-satellite-image-receiver/README.md

     ```

     The application will be available at [http://localhost:3001](http://localhost:3001) in your browser (Note: the port may vary if 3000 is already in use).

-Open [http://localhost:3001](http://localhost:3001) with your browser to see the result (Note: port may vary if 3000 is in use).

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Learn More